+- verbal warning

 - corporal punishment

-- work detail
+- ♦ work detail

-- assigned seat
+- ♦ assigned seat

-- in-school suspension
+- ♦ in-school suspension

 - ♦ alternative school

-2^{nd} Infraction: conference with the principal or other school official, bus driver, and student A parent report will be sent home and filed in the office.
+2nd Infraction: conference with the principal or other school official, bus driver, and student A parent report will be sent home and filed in the office.
 Discipline will be administered at the principal's discretion:

 - corporal punishment

-- work detail
+- ♦ work detail

-- ♦ assigned seat
+- assigned seat

-- in-school suspension
+- in-school suspension/optional suspension from bus

 - ♦ alternative school

-3rd Infraction: parent conference with suspension of bus privileges

-Other sanctions may include permanent removal from the bus pending Board hearing.
+3rd Infraction: parent conference with suspension of bus privileges Other sanctions may include permanent removal from the bus pending Board hearing.